Zjx402/Kea2/README.md

 - customizing specific testing scenarios (e.g., testing specific app functionalities, executing specific event traces, entering difficult-to-reach areas, creating specific app states) with the full capability and flexibility by using *python* language and [uiautomator2](https://github.com/openatx/uiautomator2)[^1];
 - supporting [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing), inheritted from [Kea](https://github.com/ecnusse/Kea), for finding *logic bugs*[^2] (i.e., *non-crashing bugs*)

-> In essence, Kea4Fastbot is capable of fusing the *scripted tests* written in [uiautomator2](https://github.com/openatx/uiautomator2) with automated UI testing tools like Fastbot --- combining the strengths of human knowledge on app's business logics (empowered by the scripted tests) and random fuzzing.
-Many useful features can be extended based on such a capability.
+> In essence, Kea4Fastbot is capable of fusing the *scripted tests* (e.g., written in [uiautomator2](https://github.com/openatx/uiautomator2)) with automated UI testing tools (e.g., Fastbot), thus combining the strengths of human knowledge on app's business logics (empowered by the scripted tests) and random fuzzing.
+Many useful features can be implemented based on such a capability.

 Kea4Fastbot, released as a Python library, currently works with:
 - [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework;